ibm-cloud-docs/AnalyticsEngine/access-JNBG-service.md

 In this sample, notice the following information:

 * The JNBG HTTP REST API is accessible on the `https://chs-zbh-288-mn001.bi.services.<changeme>.bluemix.net:8443/gateway/default/jkg/` endpoint and,
-* Websocket calls can be made on `wss://chs-zbh-288-mn001.bi.services.<changeme>.bluemix.net:8443/gateway/default/jkgws/` endpoint
+* Websocket calls can be made on the  `wss://chs-zbh-288-mn001.bi.services.<changeme>.bluemix.net:8443/gateway/default/jkgws/` endpoint.

 ## Authentication

 Access to the JNBG service endpoints is SSL secured and requires `BASIC` authentication.
-Use the `user` and `password` included in the cluster's json service endpoint to add the `BASIC` authentication header in your HTTP and Websocket connection calls to the JNBG service.
+Use the `user` and `password` included in the cluster's JSON service endpoint to add the `BASIC` authentication header in your HTTP and Websocket connection calls to the JNBG service.

 ## Example configuration: notebook server with `nb2kg` extension